 You may have other children

-You must be at least 18 years old to adopt, or at least 21 years old to foster
+You must be at least 18 years old to foster or to adopt

 You may own or rent your house or apartment, but you must have adequate space available

 You will receive training to help you parent children who have been separated from their birth families

 You and your assessor will determine your parenting strengths during a homestudy

 As an adoptive parent you may receive subsidies